African forest elephant: Bushmeat trade

 It is not ivory alone that drives African forest elephant poaching.
 Killing for bushmeat in Central Africa has evolved into an international business in recent decades with markets reaching New York and other major cities of the United States, and the industry is still on the rise.
 This illegal market poses the greatest threat not only to forest elephants where hunters can target elephants of all ages, including calves, but to all of the larger species in the forests.
 There are actions that can be taken to lower the incentive for supplying to the bushmeat market.
 Regional markets, and international trade, require the transporting of extensive amounts of animal meat which, in turn, requires the utilisation of vehicles.
 Having checkpoints on major roads and railroads can potentially help disrupt commercial networks.
 In 2006, it was estimated that 410 African forest elephants are killed yearly in the Cross-Sanaga-Bioko coastal forests.

 Conservation

 In 1986, the African Elephant Database was initiated with the aim to monitor the status of African elephant populations.
 This database includes results from aerial surveys, dung counts, interviews with local people, and data on poaching.

 Both African elephant species have been listed by the Convention on International Trade in Endangered Species of Wild Fauna and Flora on CITES Appendix I since 1989.
 This listing banned commercial international trade of wild African elephants and their parts and derivatives by countries that signed the CITES agreement.
 Populations of Botswana, Namibia and Zimbabwe were listed in CITES Appendix II in 1997 as was the population of South Africa in 2000.
 Hunting elephants is banned in the Central African Republic, Democratic Republic of Congo, Gabon, Côte d'Ivoire, and Senegal.

 African forest elephants are estimated to constitute up to one-third of the continent's elephant population but have been poorly studied because of the difficulty in observing them through the dense vegetation that makes up their habitat.
 Thermal imaging has facilitated observation of the species, leading to more information on their ecology, numbers, and behavior, including their interactions with elephants and other species.
 Scientists have learned more about how the elephants, who have poor night vision, negotiate their environment using only their hearing and olfactory senses.
 They also appeared to be much more active sexually during the night compared to the day, which was unexpected.

+Research in the tropical rainforest has shown that African forest elephants can significantly increase the forest's carbon uptake, making conservation a way to contribute to carbon storage.